junxit/us-congress-bills-110/bill.md

 - **(4)** by inserting at the end of section 3 the following new subsection:
   > - **(d)** *Public information*
-  >   - **(1)** The National Nanotechnology Coordination Office shall develop and maintain a database accessible by the public of projects funded under the Environmental, Health, and Safety, the Education and Societal Dimensions, and the Nanomanufacturing program component areas, or any successor program component areas, including a description of each project, its source of funding by agency, and its funding history.
+  >   - **(1)** The National Nanotechnology Coordination Office shall develop and maintain a database accessible by the public of projects funded under the Environmental, Health, and Safety, the Education and Societal Dimensions, and the Nano­man­u­fac­tur­ing program component areas, or any successor program component areas, including a description of each project, its source of funding by agency, and its funding history.
 For the Environmental, Health, and Safety program component area, or any successor program component area, projects shall be grouped by major objective as defined by the research plan required under section 3(b) of the National Nanotechnology Initiative Amendments Act of 2008.
 For the Education and Societal Dimensions program component area, or any successor program component area, the projects shall be grouped in subcategories of—
   >     - **(A)** education in formal settings;
   >     - **(B)** education in informal settings;
   >     - **(C)** public outreach; and